 The 270 offers a flatter trajectory as the bullets carry a better ballistic coefficient number than the 308 family.

-I never shoot factory ammo, it is just a personal thing with me so I jumped in and bought dies and lead for this 270.
+I almost never shoot factory ammo, it is just a personal thing with me so I jumped in and bought dies and lead for this 270.
 Having put together some 110 grain loads, I headed for the range.

 What I wanted to know was 2 things and I was confident the 20 shells I put together would clue me in.